 All graduates of Trinity returning to start a new postgraduate course will be allocated a room in an external hostel via the Graduate Ballot.
-The room allocations take place during the Long Vacation taking into consideration the information provided by students on their Accommodation Application Form.
+The room allocations usually take place in August, taking into consideration the information provided by students on their Accommodation Application Form.
 The rooms allocated via the Graduate Ballot are managed by Bidwells on behalf of the College.